hysinh/Memory-game/README.md

   7. After a few moments, the website will be made live and the link will be made visible at the top of the page.

   How to clone the Happy Cake Friends Memory Game & make changes:
-  1. Open the repository on GitHub.
+  1. Open the [Memory-game repository](https://github.com/hysinh/Memory-game?) on GitHub.
   2. Navigate to the CODE link on the navigation across the top.
   3. Then, navigate to the green CODE button on the right side and click.
   4. Select the Local tab and click on the copy icon to make a copy of the repository.
   5. Then navigate back to your main GitHub dashboard and then create a new repository with your desired name.
   6. On the next page, navigate to the bottom of the page and select Import code under "Import code from another repository".
-  7. In the next window, paste the copied link of the Puss-N-Boba repository into the line.
+  7. In the next window, paste the copied link of the [Memory-game repository](https://github.com/hysinh/Memory-game?) into the line.
   8. Then, click Begin Import to import the repository code.
   9. Make changes and/or deploy as desired.